George Floyd protests in Massachusetts: Brockton

 On the evening of June 2, hundreds of protesters gathered throughout the city.
 The protest began as a "peace rally" outside of the middle school, but protesters clashed with police outside of the city police's headquarters by nightfall.
 Protesters threw water bottles and fireworks, while police deployed tear gas.
 Several businesses were damaged or looted, including a Dunkin' Donuts that was broken into and set on fire.
 Both Massachusetts State Police and National Guard forces were deployed to aid the city police, and the confrontation resulted in the MBTA Commuter Rail bypassing Brockton station.

 Cambridge

 Protests were held on the weekend of June 6–7, with thousands gathering on Sunday in Cambridge Common, and a smaller crowd gathering on Saturday in Central Square.
 Over 1,000 people in Cambridge marched in a Black Lives Matter protest on June 20.

 Cape Cod

 Hundreds protested around Cape Cod in Falmouth, Hyannis and Provincetown.
 About 100 people rallied at the Hyannis Village Green on May 30.
 Vigils were held outside the West Barnstable train station on May 30 and at the Falmouth Village Green on May 31.

 Chicopee

-On June 2, a protest drew hundreds in Chicopee.
+On June 5, several protesters gathered outside the Chicopee Police Department to demand greater police accountability and protest brutality.

+Easton

+On June 7, around 700 people marched in support of Black Lives Matter.
+The event was organized by students from Oliver Ames High School.